 What the meme stocks all had in common was the high level of short interest in their shares.
 Companies like GameStop, AMC, and BlackBerry were some of the most hated on Wall Street due to their poor sales data, lack of growth, and inability to innovate from past success.
 While Gill professed that GameStop was actually in decent shape if you looked at sales data, most of the meme stocks were performing poorly and hedge funds shorted them relentlessly.

 - GameStop (NSDQ: GME) – The original meme stock that exploded thanks to the Wall Street Bets forum on Reddit.

 - AMC Theaters (NYSE: AMC) – Another heavily-shorted stock that went parabolic.
-As theaters closed due to the pandemic, short interest in the company skyrocketed.
+With theaters being closed due to the pandemic and lockdown restrictions, short interest in the company skyrocketed.

 - BlackBerry (NYSE: BB) – Having long given up smartphone dominance to Apple and Android, BlackBerry was another stock with heavy short interest that Reddit traders piled into.

 - Bed Bath and Beyond (NYSE: BBBY) – Brick and mortar retailers were a popular choice to short amongst hedge funds.

 - DogeCoin – So this one isn’t a stock, but it was literally meme’d into prominence by Tesla CEO Elon Musk, who caused a pop in the joke crypto’s price with every tweet.